berneout/authors-certificate/README.md

 4. _Inbound=Outbound_.
 Both kernel developers and npm package developers expect that contributors will license their work on the same license as the rest of the project.
-The Developer's Certificate of Origin makes this explicit, but also expects per-file license comment headers, which aren't the norm on npm.
+The Developer Certificate of Origin makes this explicit, but also expects per-file license comment headers, which aren't the norm on npm.
 The AUTHORS Certificate also makes licensing expectations explicit, without requiring license